Looking for Car Stereos?Start shopping

 The premium 6-speaker system in the Impreza adds tweeters in the corners of the front windows (the sail panel), and upgrades the door woofers to 2-way speakers (with tweeters).
 Like the basic 4-speaker system, all of the speakers are 4-ohm.

-Speaker locations: The speakers in the front and rear doors of the premium system can be removed from their bracket, which means you can install aftermarket 6-1/2" speakers without using a mounting bracket or drilling any new holes.
-You can also install a 5-1/4" or 6-3/4" speaker in the front and rear doors, but you'll have to use a mounting bracket in each location and you'll have to drill one new screw hole to install each bracket.
+You can also install a 5-1/4" or 6-3/4" speaker in the front and rear doors, but you'll have to use a mounting bracket in each location and you'll have to drill a new screw hole to install each bracket.

 Adding bass to your Impreza

-An amplifier will give you a big boost in the performance of your new speakers.
-We don’t recommend using an amplifier with your factory speakers because they won't handle that much power.
+An amplifier will really boost the performance of your new speakers.
+We don’t recommend using an amp with the factory speakers because they simply won't handle that much power.

 If your factory radio came equipped with satellite radio, you will lose that option with a new car stereo, so look for a new radio that’ll work with an outboard SiriusXM tuner.
 You can also add a Dock-and-Play satellite radio that you can take from car to car.